-Your employees need to know how far they can go to solve a customer’s problem and keep them coming back.
-In the download above, you’ll find a customer service policy example for how to train your employees and how to build your guidelines around your business.
+For example, your employees need to know how far they can go to solve a customer’s problem and keep them coming back.
+In the resource above, you’ll find a customer service policy example for how to train your employees in a way that gives them autonomy to delight customers and how to build your guidelines around your business.

-Using a customer service policy template can help guide your draft of customer service policy.
-Basing your policy from a customer service policy sample also gives you insight into what other companies are doing with their customer service.
+Using a customer service policy template is a great guide to get started building your own customer service policy.
+Basing your guidelines on a customer service policy sample also gives you insight into what other companies are doing with their customer service.
 You might see some things you may not have even thought about.

 After you’ve built your customer service policy definition, share it with the team and get feedback.
 It will likely be a work in progress for a while.
-The first draft simply starts a work in progress.
-Your employees will have great feedback for what they need to be able to do or say to customers.
-You can then adapt the feedback to alter your customer service policy and procedures template.
+But that’s OK—your employees will have great feedback for what they need to be able to do or say to customers.
+You can then adapt the feedback to update your customer service policy and procedures template.

 Customer Service Definition